bindupatel-19/adminpro-dashboard/README.md

 # AdminPro Dashboard

 A modern, enterprise-level admin dashboard built using **React**, **Vite**, **Tailwind CSS**, and **React Router DOM**.
-This project is being developed in 10 days to showcase job-ready frontend skills targeting high-paying roles (12+ LPA).
+This project is being developed to showcase job-ready frontend skills.

 ---